contao/docs/docs/manual/guides/local/devilbox.en.md

 ## The Devilbox Dashboard

-Once the Devilbox has started, you can now open your browser.
-By entering **`http: //127.0.0.1`** you reach the Devilbox dashboard.
+Once the Devilbox has started you can access the Devilbox dashboard in your browser under **`http: //127.0.0.1`**.
 The navigation gives you access to the various functions.

 {{% notice note %}}
 The IP address to use depends on your Docker environment.
 If you have the Docker-Toolbox installed, your IP address